nonbunrah/firstProject/README.md

 The approach I took for this project revolved around using the knowledge that I've learned during the first couple weeks of this bootcamp.
 I used a lot of the HTML, CSS, and JavaScript knowledge that I knew.
 With this in mind, I knew that I wanted to create a quiz because that would be within the scope of what we had learned thus far.
 Creating a game like pong or galaga would have been outside this scope.

 ## Unsolved problems:
 I did not really run into any unsolved problems, but I did have to shortcut some things due to not having a lot of time.
 I was not able to create a 3rd page that would hold the score, so instead I just created an alert that tells the player their score.
+My stretch goal was also to create another quiz for another car, and just to keep adding.
+But given the time constraint again, I was not able to do so.

 ## User stories:
 1) User loads the page and reads the "How to play"
 2) User enters name in the "please enter your name" section